 Men who receive the Truth with Pleasure

 Josephus described the followers of Jesus as men who receive the truth with pleasure.
 Do you think that the Jewish, Christian, and Muslim theologians are “such men as receive the truth with pleasure?”
 Is that why they do their best to ignore Josephus’ eyewitness account of the destruction of the temple and fall of Jerusalem?

 If you would like to test your ability to “receive the truth with pleasure,” please click on the Discovery link before leaving the website.

 Messiah: There is a Solution

-Christians, Jews, Muslims, Atheists, Agnostics, Liberals, and Conservatives, united we will stand.
+Christians, Jews, Muslims, Atheists, Agnostics, Liberals, and Conservatives united we will stand.
 These ideological beliefs are rooted in a dispute between science and religion over the veracity of the history of ancient Israel.
-To unite, we must resolve that dispute.
+That conflict caused all of our Holy Wars, Holocausts, Jihads, and Violent Atheistic Revolutions.
+It is the root cause of all Ideological Terrorism.
+To end the violence, we must resolve that dispute.

 Ask the Right Question

 It is a basic tenet of sound research that to find the truth, on any subject, you must ask and answer the right question.
 To end the conflict between science and religion we must answer this question:

 It was foretold by the prophets in ancient Israel that, in conjunction with a civil war in Jerusalem, an apocalyptic battle of the gods would end the ancient world.
 At that time: the temple in Jerusalem would be destroyed, the city would be left desolate, and the meek [humans] would inherit the earth.
 See Ps.
 37:11 & Mat.
 5:5, and Mat.24:1-3.
 Isaiah and Ezekiel made similar prophecies.
 See Isa.
 64:10-11, and Ez.
 24:21.

 Did that happen?